-In addition to specific course requirements, applicants seeking admission must:
+In addition to specific course requirements, applicants seeking admission to the alternative 5th year programs must:

 - 1. Be admitted to the School of Graduate Studies. - 2.
 Be admitted to Teacher Education.
 Admission to Teacher Education requires the applicant to: - a.
-Complete all undergraduate deficiencies. - b.
-Pass all parts of the Alabama Educator Certification Testing Program (AECTP) Basic Skills Assessment. - c.
+Complete all undergraduate deficiencies. - Pass all parts of the Alabama Educator Certification Testing Program (AECTP) Basic Skills Assessment. - c.
 Pass the Praxis II tests in the appropriate area. - 3.
-Complete all undergraduate deficiencies.
+Complete all undergraduate deficiencies. - 4.
+Present transcript(s) showing a baccalaureate degree grade point average of 2.75 or better (4.00 system).

 - 1. Complete the prescribed courses listed in the approved program of study. - 2.
-Obtain an overall GPA of 3.00 based on a 4.00 system. - 3.
-Make application for certification through the Teacher Education and Certification Office. - 4.
+Obtain an overall GPA of 3.00 based on a 4.00 system for Class A Programs. - 3.
+Obtain an overall GPA of 3.25 based on a 4.00 system for Alternative Class A 5th Year Programs. - 4.
+Make application for certification through the Teacher Education and Certification Office. - 5.
 Pass a written comprehensive examination that covers the content of the program.